ayaloglu/data-analysis-with-python/README.md

 This time the text file path was corrected.

-This time Average change was calculated over the entire period for the budget_data.csv file Text file with the results was created and saved in the Analysis folder.
+Average change was calculated over the entire period for the budget_data.csv file

+Text file with the results was created and saved in the Analysis folder.